Markus Braun: Wirecard

 In 2002, Braun joined the management board of Wirecard AG and became CEO and CTO of the company.
 Wirecard was one of the world's largest digital platforms in the area of financial commerce and is headquartered in Germany.
 It was one of Germany's Top 30 most valuable companies on the German stock market (DAX) and has been ranked in the “Top 100 Most Innovative Growth Companies in the World” by Forbes Magazine.

+Much of what Braun said was questioned long before Wirecard admitted fraud in June 2020.
+In 2017, for example, Braun told investors that Wirecard was using the latest artificial intelligence technology to analyze data.
+However according to third parties, staff were instead cobbling together spreadsheets of customer information.
+Braun owned more than 7% of Wirecard shares, making him the largest single shareholder of Wirecard at the time.

 In 2017, Braun was reappointed as a CEO of Wirecard.
 He responded to his reappointment by stating: "We will drive the digitization of payment processes using internet technology on a global level, and we will make Wirecard a global leader in this sector."

-Much of what Braun has said was questioned long before Wirecard has admitted fraud in June 2020.
-In 2017, for example, Braun told investors that Wirecard was using the latest artificial intelligence technology to analyze data.
-However according to third parties, staff were instead cobbling together spreadsheets of customer information.
-Braun owns more than 7% of Wirecard shares.
+In 2018, Braun was introduced as having more than 15 years of experience in the digital payment industry and was a regular speaker at industry related events and different national and international media.

+According to Braun in 2018, the entire retail payment infrastructure was to be replaced by technology merging all payment streams into a single, fully digital system within the following decade.
+The FAZ reported in 2018 that according to Braun digitalization, if done right, would generate an increase in sales for the brick and mortar business similar to the expanding online commerce.
+He considers cash to become an exception and says, that technology can never be justified by itself and can only be successful when it delivers visible value-added for customers and merchants.

+In September 2018, Braun's shares were worth over EUR 1.6 billion.
+He reduced his stake to around 2.5 percent through sales on June 24, 2020, resulting in a sales value of EUR 155 million.